| ECMI Glossary of Water Related TermsA B C D

 U V W X

-Absorption is the process by which chemicals
+Y Z AAbsorption is the process by which chemicals

 in gaseous, liquid or solid phases are incorporated into and included within

 another gas, liquid, or solid chemical.
 For example, sponges absorb water.
+Acceptable daily intake (ADI) is the chemical

 ingestion level determined by combining the maximum